Heshine-G/TopFor/README.md

-## nsaa-paramgen-amber
+## TopFor

-nsaa-paramgen-amber is a command-line tool for generating AMBER parameters for non-standard amino acids (nsaa).
+TopFor is a command-line tool for generating AMBER parameters for non-standard amino acids (nsaa).
 It automates capping, charge calculation, and parameter file creation for use with AMBER force fields.

 ### Features